Woman accused of forcing sick tribal icon to dance skips meeting official | Entertainment

 Woman accused of forcing sick tribal icon to dance skips meeting official

-The social activist who allegedly forced Padma Sri awardee Kamala Pujari, a tribal icon of Odisha, to dance inside a hospital before being discharged did not turn up to record her statement before the sub-collector of Jeypore in Koraput district.Instead, the accused Mamata Behera submitted a written response to the notice asking her to appear before the sub-collector, an official said.However, what she had written in her response is not known.A similar notice was also served on Rajeev Hial, the attendant of Pujari.
+A social activist who allegedly forced Padma Sri awardee Kamala Pujari, a tribal icon of Odisha, to dance inside a hospital before being discharged did not turn up to record her statement before the sub-collector of Jeypore in Koraput district.Instead, the accused, Mamata Behera, submitted a written response to the notice asking her to appear before the sub-collector, an official said.However, what she had written in her response is not known.A similar notice was also served on Rajeev Hial, the attendant of Pujari.

 - Country: